Water jet cutting vs. laser cutting

 Milling vs. laser cutting

 Even with milling, the transfer of force causes negative consequences such as breakage and distortion.
-Additionally, this process often results in fiber pull-out (fraying).
+Additionally, this process often results in fibre pull-out (fraying).
 Machining operations are also connected with higher costs.
-This is because milling tools wear very quickly as a result of the hard fibers, which means they need to be replaced multiple times per shift.
+This is because milling tools wear very quickly as a result of the hard fibres, which means they need to be replaced multiple times per shift.
 Likewise when material thickness and quality change, a tool change is often required, unlike with a laser.
 The laser also impresses with noticeably lower process times.